Veniamin Reshetnikov

 Veniamin Sergeyevich Reshetnikov (Вениамин Сергеевич Решетников; born 28 July 1986) is a Russian left-handed sabre fencer.

 Reshetnikov is a two-time team European champion, two-time individual European champion, three-time team world champion, and 2013 individual world champion.
 Reshetnikov competed in the 2012 London Olympic Games, where he finished 17th in the individual men's sabre event.

 Early life

 Reshetnikov graduated from the Novosibirsk State Pedagogical University, then studied public administration at the Novosibirsk State Agrarian University.

 Career

 In the 2005–06 season Reshetnikov joined the junior national team, where he became friends with Nikolay Kovalev.
 He won with them a team gold medal in the 2006 Junior World championships at Taebaek City.
 The year after, he joined the senior national team, which earned gold at the European Championships in Ghent.
 In 2009 he created a surprise at the European Championships in Plovdiv: ranked 61st before the competition, he won only two of his five bouts in pools and had to go through a qualification round.
-He then defeated Vincent Anstett, Rareș Dumitrescu, Aldo Montano, Dmitry Lapkes, Gianpiero Pastore and finally Julien Pillet to win the gold medal.
+He then defeated Vincent Anstett, Rareș Dumitrescu, Aldo Montano, Dmitry Lapkes, Gianpiero Pastore, and finally Julien Pillet to win the gold medal.

 In the 2009–10 season Reshetnikov climbed a World Cup podium for the first time with a gold medal in the Istanbul World Cup, followed by a silver medal in the Akropolis Grand Prix.
-At the European Championships in Leizpig he was eliminated in the quarter-finals by Germany's Nicolas Limbach, who eventually won the silver medal.
+At the European Championships in Leipzig, he was eliminated in the quarter-finals by Germany's Nicolas Limbach, who eventually won the silver medal.
 He fell against Limbach again in the semi-finals of the World Championships in Paris and came away with a bronze medal.
-In the team event, Russia defeated South Korea, then Romania and met Italy in the final.
+In the team event, Russia defeated South Korea, then Romania, and met Italy in the final.
 Russia came back from an early 10–1 Italian lead to prevail 45–41 and take Russia's first World title since 2005.

 The 2010–11 season was a dry spell for Reshetnikov, whose best individual result was a quarter-final lost 14–15 against Gu Bon-gil at the World Championships in Catania.
-With the team he won a bronze medal at the European Championships in Sheffield and Russia kept their World title after beating Belarus 45–29 in the final.
+With the team, he won a bronze medal at the European Championships in Sheffield and Russia kept their World title after beating Belarus 45–29 in the final.

 In the 2011–12 season Reshetnikov took a silver medal in the Warsaw Grand Prix after being defeated in the final by teammate Aleksey Yakimenko.
 He was stopped in the first round by Ukraine's Dmytro Boiko in the European Championships in Legnano.
-In the team event Russia defeated Ukraine and Italy to meet Romania in the final.
+In the team event, Russia defeated Ukraine and Italy to meet Romania in the final.
 Reshetnikov won each of his three bouts, contributing to his team's 45–42 victory.

 At the 2012 Summer Olympics, he was defeated in the second round by Tim Morehouse of the United States.
 The team event proved equally disappointing as No.1 seed Russia was defeated by Romania in the semi-finals, then by Italia and went home with no medal.